ploomber/projects/debugging/README.md

 ```

 <!-- #region -->
 If you followed the previous tutorial, you are already familiar with Ploomber's structured error messages.
-Let's see the messages to understand what's going on.
+So let's see the messages to understand what's going on.

 The summary tells us the following